seanfdnn/ergodox-layout/README.md

 * `Navigation layer`: The red and green LEDs will turn on, dimly.
 * `Symbol layer`: The red and blue LEDs will turn on, dimly.
 * `Hungarian layer`: The green and blue LEDs will turn on, dimly.

-## Things to experiment with:

-* Improve the `Paste` key on the media layer: add a way to paste above or below the current line.